Ultimate Philadelphia Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-One metric illustrates the value of real estate as a revenue-producing asset — average short-term rental capitalization (cap) rate.
-As a general rule, the less an investment asset will cost (or is worth), the higher the cap rate will be.
-When cap rates are low, you can prepare to spend a higher amount for real estate in that location.
-The cap rate is computed by dividing the Net Operating Income (NOI) by the listing price or market value.
-The answer is the annual return in a percentage.
+One metric conveys the value of an investment property as a revenue-producing asset — average short-term rental capitalization (cap) rate.
+Usually, the less a property costs (or is worth), the higher the cap rate will be.
+Low cap rates show higher-priced real estate.
+The cap rate is determined by dividing the Net Operating Income (NOI) by the purchase price or market value.
+The answer is the yearly return in a percentage.

 Local Attractions